Hieropold/gulp-hockeyapp/README.md

  This setting requires full-access token.

-**options.status** - download status, optional.
+**options.status** - optional download status.
 Possible values:

  * 1 - don't allow users to download or install this version
  * 2 - available for download and installation (default value)

-**options.teamList** - array of teams ids which should be able to download the app.
+**options.teamList** - optional array of teams ids which should be able to download the app.

 ## License